Nation of Domination: Black Supremacy and The Gang Warz (1997–1998)

-On the June 16 episode of Raw Is War, Faarooq promised that he would deliver a "Bigger, Badder, Better and Blacker" version of the Nation, after "firing" Crush, Mason, and Savio Vega, retaining only Brown.
+On the June 16 episode of Raw Is War, Faarooq promised that he would deliver a "Bigger, Badder, Better and Blacker" version of the Nation.
 This led to the induction of Kama Mustafa and Ahmed Johnson into the group after Johnson turned on then WWF Champion The Undertaker during a tag team match against Faarooq and Kama.
 Johnson would be forced out of the group due to a legit injury.
 He was replaced by Rocky Maivia.
 Meanwhile, former Nation members Vega and Crush formed their own rival factions, Los Boricuas (made up entirely of Puerto Rican wrestlers), and The Disciples of Apocalypse (made up entirely of white biker wrestlers) respectively.
 This led to a WWF style "gang war".

 In the following months, the Nation feuded with Los Boricuas and the Disciples of Apocalypse.
 This feud culminated in a triple threat match between Faarooq, Vega, and Crush who were the leaders of Nation, Los Boricuas, and DOA respectively at Ground Zero, which Vega won.
 They restarted their feud with the Legion of Doom, whom the Nation defeated at Badd Blood: In Your House in a 3-on-2 handicap match.
 As part of his heel turn, Rocky Maivia shortened and changed his ring name to The Rock.
 Around this time, Ahmed Johnson restarted the feud with the Nation as well and joined the Legion of Doom and Ken Shamrock.
 This led to a Survivor Series match at Survivor Series, which the Nation lost to the Legion of Doom, Johnson, and Shamrock.
 At D-Generation X: In Your House, The Rock got a shot at the Intercontinental Championship against Stone Cold Steve Austin.
 In the closing minutes of the match, Austin performed a Stone Cold Stunner on the referee.
 A second referee came down to count a pin for Austin, although the first referee intended to disqualify Austin.

 As a result of this controversy, Austin was forced to defend the title against The Rock the next night on Raw Is War.
 Rock was awarded the Intercontinental Championship, however, after Austin forfeited him the title instead of defending the title in a rematch, delivering a stunner on Rock and took the championship belt back afterward.
 Austin appeared the next week on Raw is War, taunting Rock and eventually throwing the Intercontinental Championship belt over a bridge, into a river.
 Ken Shamrock, who was already a rival of the Nation, began feuding with The Rock for the Intercontinental Championship.
 On the January 12, 1998 episode of Raw Is War, Mark Henry turned heel and joined the Nation, by assaulting his tag team partner, Ken Shamrock, in a tag team match against The Rock and D'Lo Brown.